 Dulwich College offers an extensive art program, housing professional standard productions at the fully equipped Edward Alleyn Theatre.
 Productions are staged in the Sam Wanamaker Playhouse at the Globe Theatre, and boys regularly perform at the Edinburgh Festival Fringe.
 A thriving hub of music, Dulwich has over 50 instrumental ensembles and choirs with 650 music lessons taking place every week.
 Every boy is encouraged to participate whatever their ability or stylistic preference.
 Boys are also welcome to get involved with the various charity and House Events that fill the days at Dulwich College.

-Registration for 2022 entry to Dulwich College opens on the 20th of April 2021.
-Registration for entry typically opens in the April when your child is in year 5 and closes in early November of their Year 6.
-UK based applicants pay a registration fee of £150.
-This is £300 for those applying overseas.
-They waive this for those receiving a Pupil Premium.
+Registration for entry typically opens in the April when your child is in year 5 and closes in late October – early November of their Year 6.
+There is a registration fee of £160.
+The deadline to register for September 2024 is October 30th 2023.

 At 11 plus, Dulwich College admits around 125 boys into Year 7.
 Only 70 places are available to outside applicants, as 55 places will be reserved for the junior school.
 Dulwich College usually receives anywhere between 600 and 1,000 applications at 11 plus, however this is subject to change.
 Thus, odds of securing a place can fluctuate anywhere between 1 in 10 to 1 in 20.
 Dulwich does not give priority to siblings of current students.
 Places are offered on the basis of the candidate’s performance in the entrance exam, their interview and a report from their current Head.